mmistakes/minimal-mistakes/_pages/project.md

 **Inapproximability of MAX-CUT**: [*MAX-CUT Inapproximability*]({{ "/pdfs/270_writeup.pdf" | absolute_url }}).
 A readthrough of the PCP theorem applied on the famous Max-Cut paper by Khot for CS 270 (Advanced Algorithms)

+**Probabilistically Checkable Proofs Final Paper**: [*PCP in Hardness of Approximation Proofs*]({{ "/pdfs/PCP Project.pdf" | absolute_url }}).
+Summary of PCP results used to prove the inapproximability of monotone submodular optimization as well as MAX-CSP problems, such as the MAX-CUT problem, for [CS 294 - Probabilistically Checkable and Interactive Proof Systems](https://people.eecs.berkeley.edu/~alexch/classes/CS294-S2017.html)

 ---
 ## Data Analysis